Sultan of Brunei and Crown Prince fly into Bangkok for trade talks with the Thai government - Thai Examiner

 In addition to Prime Minister Srettha Thavisin, Minister of Energy and Deputy Prime Minister Pirapan Salirathavibhaga was present on the tarmac.

-It is known that Mr Srettha is already a friend of Brunei’s Crown Prince Abdul Mateen.
+It is known that Mr Srettha is already a friend of Brunei’s Prince Abdul Mateen.

 Indeed, the PM has previously spoken about his respect for the 32-year-old.
 Prince Abdul Mateen is the tenth child and fourth son of Brunei’s monarch.

-Note: Correction: Thai Examiner would like to point out that an earlier version of this article referred to Prince Abdul Mateen as Crown Prince of Brunei.
-This was a mistake.
-We would like to sincerely apologise to His Highness Crown Prince Al-Muhtadee Billah and to Prince Abdul Mateen for this error.